← Back to work

 Outcome:

-Prototypes were a hit; users called the feature "life-changing," and abstractors were 36% faster in live experiments.
+Across the fives rounds of testing I conducted, prototypes were a hit; users called the feature "life-changing," and abstractors were 36% faster in live experiments I co-created with Data Science.
 However, when we released the "git diff-style" implementation, sentiment cratered.
 Users found the greyed-out text hard to read and were stressed by the missing context.
 Up to 60% of users disabled the feature, and actual efficiency gains dropped to 15%.

 User says they want our copy paste detection feature, we show it to them and they don't